gucci-on-fleek/scripts/readme.md

 then compile into a PDF.
 This script is based off of HTML scraping, so it is quite fragile and thus may break at any time.

+### `system-cleanup.ps1`
+_Requires: Windows 10_

+A general (yet basic) Windows system cleanup script

+This script runs various "system cleanup" tasks on a Windows computer.
+It is pretty limited in what it runs; it only runs tasks that are fairly safe and are almost always desirable.
+Nevertheless, I am not responsible if this script does anything bad to your computer (although I don't see how it could).

+Tasks Performed:
+- Windows Defender AV scan
+- CLR/.NET precompiling and caching
+- Windows System files scan and repair
+- Windows Update compaction
+- Defragmenting and TRIMming.

 Licence
 -------

-Unless otherwise stated, everything here is licensed under the Mozilla Public Licence version 2.0 or later.
+Unless otherwise stated, everything here is licensed under the Mozilla Public Licence, version 2.0 or later.